-How To Go Green And Save Money in Spain
+How To Go Green And Save Money: 10 Top Tips

 As well as “reduce, reuse and recycle”, try adding a new word to the list: “refuse”.

-Buying organic at big supermarkets is expensive, but visiting your local market is cheaper and the produce will probably be better quality too.
+Buying organic at big supermarkets is often expensive.
+Visit your local market: it’s cheaper and the produce will probably be better quality.

-Food will normally have travelled a shorter distance, helping reduce the carbon footprint.
+Shopping locally at a food market often helps reduce the carbon footprint too.
 And as a bonus you’ll be supporting small local businesses.

-Electricity all goes through the same network, so you can’t guarantee receiving 100% green energy (unless you’re off-grid).
-However there are companies that produce 100% green energy, if demand increases so will supply over time.
+Electricity all goes through the same network, meaning you can’t guarantee receiving 100% green energy (unless you’re off-grid).
+However there are companies that produce 100% green energy, and if demand increases so will supply over time.

 Take a look at our energy comparison website to see if you can save money and use a green supplier too.

-Unplug all unused items, and get everyone in the family involved (yes, you’ll have to put up with their complaining!)
-Although consumption is low, wasting electricity soon adds up on your annual bills and is a burden on the environment.
+Unplug all unused items, and get everyone in the family involved.
+Although consumption of electronics left on standby is low, wasted electricity soon adds up on your annual bills.

-Don’t have the air con make your home into a fridge in the summer, or the heating turn it into an oven in the winter.
-Adjust the temperature a couple of degrees, you’ll still be confortable but you’ll save and use less energy.
+Adjust the temperature of the heating or air con a couple of degrees, you’ll still be confortable but you’ll save money and use less energy.

-Buy a KeepCup (or similar), take it when you’re out and about in a city and cut down on waste.
+Buy a KeepCup (or similar), take it when you’re out and about and cut down on disposable cup waste.

 Spain is the third country in the world with the highest usage of coffee capsules: around 1.5 million people have between 2 to 3 cups of coffee every day.
-This means over 2 million capsules going in the trash as only a fifth of users recycle them.
+This means over 2 million capsules go in the trash as only 20% recycle.

-Dolce Gusto capsules for tea, chocolate, milk and coffee with milk (in a single capsule) go in the yellow recycling containers in the street.
-Nespresso have recycling collection points in stores.
+Dolce Gusto capsules for tea, chocolate, milk and coffee with milk (in a single capsule) can go in the yellow recycling containers.
+Nespresso offer recycling collection points in stores.

-Across Spain many local “punto limpio” (municipal recycling centre) have installed specific containers for coffee capsules, check locally.
+Visit your local “punto limpio” (municipal recycling centre), many have specific containers for coffee capsules.

 Take along used clothing or textiles to H&M stores (check if your local store participates) and get a voucher for your next purchase.

-Also at Intimissimi stores when their campaign is on (normally Mar & Apr) you’ll get a 10€ voucher for every 5 items taken for recycling.
+Intimissimi stores hold an annual recycling campaign, normally in Mar & Apr.
+You’ll get a 10€ voucher for every 5 items taken for recycling.
 Items must be women’s or men’s knitwear, pyjamas or underwear.

 Stop buying single-use bottles of water and invest in a reusable bottle such as a Chilly’s water cooler and refill at home.
-Before buying any water bottle read the reviews to make sure that the seal really works – check the reviews on Amazon.
+Before buying any water bottle read the reviews to make sure that the seal really works.

 For straws, take a look at stainless steel reusable straws, some packs come with a cleaning brush.
 Bamboo straws are another alternative, once they are no longer usable the material is biodegradable.

-When shopping online opt to receive items in a single delivery even if you have to wait a few more days to cut down on the number of boxes used and the number of delivery van journeys.
+When shopping online opt to receive items in a single delivery, even if you have to wait a few more days, to cut down both on the number of boxes used and the number of delivery van journeys.